oVirt/ovirt-site/source/documentation/sla/host-memory-balance.html.md

 # Host Memory balance

-This external load balancer will move a VM from a host that has less free memory the then specified amount:
+This external load balancer will move a VM from a host that has less free memory than the specified amount:

 This one is quite large, so lets break it down